Corporate GovernanceCorporate Governance Guidelines

 2

-At the Company, the Secretary Office will provide the necessary support so that Independent Outside Directors can perform their duties appropriately.
+At the Company, the Corporate Secretariat Office shall provide the necessary support so that Independent Outside Directors can perform their duties appropriately.

 3

-At the Company, a secretariat for the Audit and Supervisory Board will provide the necessary support so that the Audit and Supervisory Board and each Audit and Supervisory Board Member can perform their duties appropriately.
+At the Company, the Secretariat for the Audit and Supervisory Board shall provide the necessary support so that the Audit and Supervisory Board and each Audit and Supervisory Board Member can perform their duties appropriately.

 (Self-assessment)